stefanhaustein/TerminalImageViewer/README.md

+New: Have started a C++ port here: https://github.com/stefanhaustein/tiv

 # TerminalImageViewer

 Small Java program to display images in a (modern) terminal using RGB ANSI codes and unicode block graphic characters